livvie1988/OliviaSkinner/Features.md

 Controls whether or not annotations can be displayed on the video.

 ---
+### <a name="player_subtitles"/>Allow subtitles on videos

+Controls whether or not subtitles can be displayed on the video.

+---
 ### <a name="player_ads"/>Allow ads on videos

 Controls whether or not ads can be displayed on the video page.